craigsapp/humextra/README.md

 If using OS X, see the above notes on XCode in the Download section if you get a complaint about the make command not being found.

-To compile only the library:
+To compile only the humextra library:
     ```make library```

-To compile all programs (after making the library):
+To compile all humextra programs (after making the library):
     ```make programs```

-To compile a particular program (after making the library):
+To compile a particular humextra program (after making the library):
     ```make humcat```

 To test that the programs have been compiled successfully, try typing: